History of Toddington services

 R. H. Banks, who provided fuel and catering at London Colney, proposed an extremely poor rent offer.

-The position of the buildings was praised, but their design was "undistinguished", space hadn't been efficiently used, and a lot of space had been wasted.
+The position of the buildings was praised, but their design was "undistinguished", and space hadn't been efficiently used, with a lot of it wasted.

-The building on northbound side would have had a newspaper shop and a confectionery/tobacco shop and toilets on the ground floor, and staff accommodation and bridge access on the first floor, alongside a café with views over the motorway.
+The building on northbound side would have had a newspaper shop , a confectionery/tobacco shop and toilets on the ground floor, and staff accommodation and bridge access on the first floor, alongside a café with views over the motorway.
 The bridge would have been covered.
 A café with views of the motorway by various staff facilities.
-The slip roads would have gone around this building, with one drawing suggested the building would have bridged one of the access road.
+The slip roads would have gone around this building, with one drawing suggesting the building would have bridged one of the access roads.

 On the southbound side, the first floor would have had the bridge and staff accommodation.
 The ground floor would have been the same as the northbound side but with a transport café built in.